Adolf Rembte: Life

-Towards the end of 1933 a wave of arrests by the security services suggested that the local party branch had been penetrated by police spies, driving Rembte to leave the Halle region.
+Towards the end of 1933, a wave of arrests by the security services suggested that the local party branch had been penetrated by police spies, driving Rembte to leave the Halle region.
 He returned to Berlin, where his arrival coincided with a reconfiguration of the national party leadership.
 A Berlin regional leadership team was established which would try and undertake some of the responsibilities hitherto handled by the party Central Committee.
 The Central Committee emigrated abroad.
 The establishment of the new party operation in Berlin was to be undertaken by Herbert Wehner and Wilhelm Kox.
 Following a conversation with Kox it was agreed with Rembte that the latter should transfer to Düsseldorf and take on the regional leadership of the party's "Lower Rhine" region.
 The lower Rhine region had been heavily industrialised since the nineteenth century and was traditionally a powerbase for activism of the political left.
 A relatively strong and well-organised local Communist party branch had survived there, despite the need to operate "illegally and underground" in conditions of tight secrecy.
 Rembte arrived in December 1934 and remained in the Lower Rhine region for approximately five months, using alternately the cover names "Poser" and "Oskar".

-In May 1934 he was summoned back to Berlin to take the place on the Berlin regional leadership team to be vacated by Wilhelm Kox who had been reassigned as the underground party's national "Reichstechniker" (literally, "national technician"), responsible for organising the shielding of the underground party organisation from the authorities.
+In May 1934, he was summoned back to Berlin to take the place on the Berlin regional leadership team to be vacated by Wilhelm Kox who had been reassigned as the underground party's national "Reichstechniker" (literally, "national technician"), responsible for organising the shielding of the underground party organisation from the authorities.
 Kox's former duties had involved liaison with underground party organisations across a wide swathe of central and southern Germany, and it seems that Rembte assumed these liaison duties, which carried a high risk of discovery by the authorities.
 Herbert Wehner had also moved on by this time.
-Rembte's comrades in the Berlin regional leadership team during the second half of 1934 were Otto Wahls, Philipp Daub and Paul Merker, all three of whom (unlike Rembte) would be abroad and alive after the National Socialist nightmare ended.
+Rembte's comrades in the Berlin regional leadership team during the second half of 1934 were Otto Wahls, Philipp Daub and Paul Merker, all three of whom (unlike Rembte) were abroad and alive after the end of World War II in Europe.